 * UTV Tours to hidden lookout points and trails

 * Creative Expression - Learn to Weld and take home yard art that you create.

 1. What are those big brick things that look like the inside of a beehive and line the perimeter of the main lake along the road through Grundy Lakes State Park?

 Answer: They are coke ovens.
 Remnants of history when Tracy City was a coal minining town and ”the birthplace of the industrial South.
 Coke is to coal as charcoal is to wood.
-They used to burn coke in the steel mills.
+Coke is used to smelt steel.

 2. Where is the closest grocery store?

-Answer: The ONLY grocery store in Tracy City is at the intersection of Hwy 41 and Lakes Road.
-It’s called Sav-A-Lot.
+Answer: Sav-A-Lot grocery store Is in Tracy City is at the intersection of Hwy 41 and Lakes Road.
 Just 6 minutes away through the State Park.

 Answer: It is illegal to transport firewood across State lines in Tennessee to avoid pest infestations.
 You can purchase firewood from us, cut from the property OR... you can buy it from a local Tracy City convenience store for about $6 / bundle

 4. Can I ride my 4-wheeler on the property?